-- Shift the transmission to idle N - At the chain sliding guard in the area of markings (A) and (B), push the chain upward and determine the chain tension.
+- Shift the transmission into neutral N - At the chain sliding guard in the area of markings A and B, push the chain upward and determine the chain tension.

 The lower chain section must be taut.

 Chain wear is not always even, so you should repeat this measurement at different chain positions.